AlecDannmayr/Public_chatGPT_Terminal/README.md

 If you don't have vs code:

-Rightclick on the ```.env``` file and open it in any text editor like macs "textEdit", if you don't have a .env file create one by opening a textEdit or similiar file and saving it as ```.env``` exactly.
+Rightclick on the ```.env``` file and open it in any text editor like macs "textEdit", if you don't have a .env file create one by opening a text editor or similiar file and saving it as ```.env``` exactly.

 5.1

 ## Get an API_KEY